Locally Prominent Semantic Features

 Determining, based at least in part on the plurality of semantic tags, a rate at which each of the features occurs within a predetermined area can get used to identifying, based at least in part on the plurality of semantic tags, landmarks that include the features that satisfy entropic criteria that measure a localized prominence of each of the features.
 For example, the navigation computer can determine the rate at which each feature (e.g., the height of high-rise buildings) occurs within a two-hundred square meter area.

-Determining that the landmarks include the features that occur the least frequently or that occur at a rate below a threshold rate can get used to identifying, based at least in part on the plurality of semantic tags, landmarks that include the features that satisfy entropic criteria that measure a localized prominence of each of the features.
+Determining that the landmarks include the features that occur the least frequently or that occur at a rate below a threshold rate can get used to identifying, based at least in part on the plurality of semantic tags, locally prominent landmarks that include the features that satisfy entropic criteria that measure a localized prominence of each of the features.

 For example, in determining a building to use as a landmark among a group of buildings, the navigation computer can determine that the building with a height that occurs less frequently than an average rate of heights (e.g., a very tall high-rise building with a height that is in a height range that occurs once in every thousand high-rise buildings).

 Determining a Confidence Score For Each of the Semantic Features

-Determining a confidence score for each of the features based at least in part on many times that each respective feature of the features has gotten associated with a semantic tag of the plurality of semantic tags can get used in identifying, based at least in part on the plurality of semantic tags, landmarks that include the features that satisfy entropic criteria that measure a localized prominence of each of the features.
+Determining a confidence score for each of the features based at least in part on many times that each respective feature of the features has gotten associated with a semantic tag of the plurality of semantic tags can get used in identifying, based at least in part on the plurality of semantic tags, Locally prominent landmarks that include the features that satisfy entropic criteria that measure a localized prominence of each of the features.
 For example, the navigation computer can access data associated with the number of times each feature gets tagged with the same tag.
 A feature that gets tagged with the same feature a greater number of times can become associated with a higher confidence score.

 Identifying as a landmark, the features with a confidence score that satisfy confidence score criteria can get used in identifying, based at least in part on the plurality of semantic tags, landmarks that include the features that satisfy entropic criteria that measure a localized prominence of each of the features.
 For example, the navigation computer can identify as a landmark the features with a confidence score that exceeds a threshold confidence score.